How add-backs work in the Family Court in the post-Shinohara landscape

 Grounds 2–6: Addbacks, Contributions, and Factual Findings

-The husband argued that the trial judge had impermissibly “added back” funds withdrawn from his SMSF, effectively making a splitting order.
-Justice Schonell rejected this argument, clarifying that once funds are withdrawn, “they are no longer a superannuation interest … and are amenable to adjustment” [35] under s 79.
+The remaining grounds failed.
+The husband argued that the trial judge had impermissibly “added back” funds withdrawn from his SMSF.
+Justice Schonell rejected this, clarifying that once funds are withdrawn, “they are no longer a superannuation interest … and are amenable to adjustment” [35] under s 79.

-The Court also dismissed challenges to the assessment of contributions, noting that the primary judge had appropriately recognised both parties’ financial and non-financial contributions, including the wife’s early business investment, a family loan of $125,000, and her predominant care of the children.
-As Justice Schonell explained, simply disagreeing with the weight given to evidence is insufficient to demonstrate error:
+Citing Omacini v Omacini (2005) FLC 93-218, Schonell J confirmed that addbacks remain discretionary, used only in exceptional circumstances.
+The Court also dismissed challenges to contributions assessment, noting the trial judge appropriately recognised both financial and non-financial contributions, including the wife’s early business investment, a $125,000 family loan, and her primary care of the children.
+Justice Schonell stated:

 “Absent other error, that is insufficient to give rise to appellate intervention.
 It was not contended that the result was unreasonable or plainly unjust.”
 [40]